 Challenger RP2040 NFC Datasheet

-The Challenger RP2040 NFC is a small embedded computer equipped with a advanced NFC controller on board, in the popular Adafruit Feather form factor.
+The Challenger RP2040 NFC is a small embedded computer, equipped with an advanced on-board NFC controller (NXP PN7150), in the popular Adafruit Feather form factor.
 It is based on an RP2040 micro controller chip from the Raspberry Pi foundation which is a dual core Cortex M0 that can run on a clock up to 133MHz.

 For more information about the RP2040 you can look here.